 Industrial Grade 3D Printers

 The FORTUS 400mc is the second largest of the Maker Lab’s 3D printers.
 It holds up to two 92 cubic inch canisters of both support and part material.
 The 400mc is capable of using a multitude of different plastics and is instrumental in producing parts for senior design projects and many ongoing research projects.
 The 250mc is smaller, only uses a single type of material, and operates at temperatures lower than those of the 400mc.
 The 250mc holds approximately a quarter of the total material that the 400 holds.
 However, what the 250mc lacks in versatility, it makes up for in speed.
-The additive manufacturing process used by the FORTUS machines can produce parts that would otherwise be impossible to create through conventional processes.
-See Fortus 3D printer information for details.
+Both FORTUS printers are capable of soluble support material for complex parts.

 Consumer Grade 3D Printers